Volume I of Minnesotum Mare ClarumThe American Dream of Freedom and Justice

 Theano didn’t know about Jesus even after he was born, but she knew about the Jews and their uprising against the Macedonians, they had a different notion of law, freedom and justice than Alexander and now different than the Roman emperors and their officials.

-Well, we are definitely the poor and needy compared to the great empire, but we have the same needs as they do their great aqueducts that we slave on.
+Well, we are definitely the poor and needy compared to the great empire, but we have the same needs as they do of their great aqueducts that we must slave on.

 Theano was also thinking, how hard it is to carry the water from the Aegean Sea when we also carry an unborn child.
 But God hears us.
 I wonder what he will create for us?